 Automations: delay feature

-When using automations, there are times when you will want to have an automated step performed at a later time or date, as opposed to being performed immediately.
+When using automations, there are times when you’ll want an automated step performed at a later time or date, rather than immediately.

 With the delay feature for the automation tool, you can set up actions to be performed automatically and at your preferred time and date.